Home » Why Chill Cookie Dough?

 As the dough sits in the fridge, the fat solidifies as I mentioned above.
 This can also help cookies bake up more evenly, and not burn as easily as the dough is cold.
 If your oven has hot spots, or you're baking in a gas oven, then chill time is actually a big benefit to getting perfectly golden brown cookies.

 So, is chilling chocolate chip cookie dough required?
 No maybe not, depending on the recipe and if the cookies spread too much in the oven.
 But, are there benefits to chilling cookie dough?
 Absolutely!
 And now that I don't bake hundreds and hundreds of cookies at once anymore and I'm just baking for myself or my friends, then I pretty much chill cookie dough every single time.
 As I prefer the texture of the finished cookie more when I refrigerate the dough.
-Yep, I'm that person now.
-Try my Classic Chocolate Chip Cookie recipe that you can make chilled or not chilled!
-Totally up to you.
-Try it out, and see what you prefer!
+Yep, I'm that person now!

 balls of chocolate chip cookie dough on a sheet pan